melihpeker/binary_analyzer/README.md

      - graph_properties.csv
      - graph_features.csv
 * These files represents the graph version of each compiled program.
-* After generating datasets, run `label_graphs.py` script for generating the training GT data by labeling graphs as 1-0.
+* After generating datasets, run `label_graphs.py` script for generating the training GT data by labeling graphs as 1-0 (whether this program will benefit from this particular optimization or not).
+* This scirpt will generate training data for each optimization option as follows:
+     - graph_edges_funroll-loops.csv
+     - graph_properties_funroll-loops.csv
+     - graph_features_funroll-loops.csv
+     - graph_edges_funsafe-math-optimizations.csv
+     - graph_properties_funsafe-math-optimizations.csv
+     - graph_features_funsafe-math-optimizations.csv
-* These three files should be uploaded to the following colab script for GNN training: https://colab.research.google.com/drive/1orbq_2Vz0vZ-x5QatKnT4FPDS3OJ33ad?usp=sharing
+* These three files for each optimization flag should be uploaded to the following colab script for GNN training: https://colab.research.google.com/drive/1orbq_2Vz0vZ-x5QatKnT4FPDS3OJ33ad?usp=sharing
+* This scirpt can be used for training a GNN graph classification model for each flag.
+At the end, we will have a model for each optimizaiton option that will tell us whether the input program may benefit from this optimization.